We face choices every day. As we make these choices, how do we see life from God’s perspective and live in a way that pleases him?

-The Holy Spirit is the power source for the Christian life.
+The Holy Spirit makes it possible for us to live the Christian life.

 Just as our relationship with God depends totally on what God has done through Jesus Christ, so the power to live the Christian life also comes totally from God.
-To live the Christian life as God intends, we must continually draw upon God’s power, through the Holy Spirit.
-But who or what is the Holy Spirit, and what does He do?
+To live the Christian life as God intends, we must continually draw upon God’s power through the Holy Spirit.
+But who is the Holy Spirit, and what does he do?

 HE IS GOD

 “For who knows a person’s thoughts except their own spirit within them?
 In the same way no one knows the thoughts of God except the Spirit of God.
 What we have received is not the spirit of the world, but the Spirit who is from God, so that we may understand what God has freely given us" (1 Corinthians 2:11-12).

 “You, however, are not in the realm of the flesh but are in the realm of the Spirit, if indeed the Spirit of God lives in you.
 And if anyone does not have the Spirit of Christ, they do not belong to Christ” (Romans 8:9).